 Cloud Computing and Networking (6 CFU):

 The cloud computing and networking course explores the technologies behind the scene of modern cloud services.
-Fundamentals of cloud computing will be considered, including virtualizations and hypervisors, distributed storage, data center networking, virtual networking, Software Defined Network and OpenFlow, etc. Cloud and data center architectures will be discussed with special reference to the OpenStack and Docker/Kubernetes solutions.
-Most of theoretical lectures are supported by laboratory with OpenStack, OpenvSwitch, KVM, Docker and Kubernetes.
-The course program includes: Introduction to cloud computing.
-Virtualization of servers and network.
-Distributed Storage.
-Virtual LAN.
-Software Defined Networking, OpenFlow and OpenVSwitch.
-OpenStack.
-Data Center Networking.
-Linux Containers and Docker/Kubernetes.
+Fundamentals of cloud computing are considered, including server virtualizations, hypervisors , container engines and runtimes, distributed storage, data center networking, virtual networking, Software Defined Network, and OpenFlow, etc. Cloud and data center architectures are discussed with special reference to the OpenStack and Docker/Kubernetes solutions.
+Most of theoretical lectures are supported by Linux laboratories with OpenStack, OpenvSwitch, KVM, Docker, and Kubernetes.
+The course program includes: Introduction to cloud computing; Virtualization of servers and networks; Distributed Storage; Virtual LAN; Software Defined Networking, OpenFlow and OpenVSwitch; OpenStack; Data Center Networking; Linux Containers and Docker/Kubernetes.

 Electronic Engineering Dept.